danielPaulinoMesquita/go-expert/README.md

 A mutex (short for mutual exclusion) is a synchronization primitive used to protect shared resources in concurrent programming.
 In Go, the sync package provides a Mutex type that allows safe access to shared data.
 A mutex ensures that only one goroutine can access a shared resource at a time, preventing race conditions.

+Managing Threads

+Green Threads -> Golang creates his threads until these threads can't lead with the processors, so it can't lead, it comes using the threads from RUNTIME